gregdionne/mcbasic/README.md

 &#8311; As a precaution against unexpected behavior, the `-mcode` compiler flag is required for use with EXEC.
 EXEC will only work with the compiler if the machine code it invokes does not assume the MICROCOLOR BASIC interpreter is running or modify direct page variables needed by the compiler to function.
 Sic hunt dracones!

+&#8312; You can use [this](https://github.com/gregdionne/tasm6801) version to compile the .asm file if you do not have access to the old shareware version bundled with the Virtual MC-10.
+Otherwise, you can compile the generated .asm file by passing it as a filename to mcbasic.

-&#8312; The code in this repository was written in brief spurts over the course of perhaps fifteen years.
+&#8313; The code in this repository was written in brief spurts over the course of perhaps twenty years.
 It's been largely relegated to a minor side-project as time and interest have permitted.
 Originally in K&R C, it was ported to ANSI C, then C++ (98).
 I've given it just enough treatment to work in C++14, but alas, C++20 is out as of this writing!
 It needs to be upgraded to comply with more modern programming guidelines.
 But perhaps, like MICROCOLOR BASIC itself, some of this code may bring you back to a simpler era.
 Enjoy!